Hearing Loss Association of America Los Angeles Chapter

 - Vice President:

 The Vice President shall assist the President and shall assume the duties of the President when he or she is not available.
 The Vice President shall also serve as Program Chair and is responsible for each month’s program.
-This responsibility is to be shared with the input and assistance of the entire Steering Committee.
+Steering Committee members will assist with programming duties as needed.
 All programs shall be submitted to the Steering Committee at least two months in advance for approval.

 The Treasurer shall be responsible for financial record keeping, deposits of funds received and disbursement of funds as approved by Steering Committee.
 A written report will be made available at each meeting of the Committee and a written yearly budget will be presented at the first Steering Committee meeting of the Calendar year.
 In addition, the Treasurer is responsible for filing all appropriate State and Federal taxes and assuring that the Chapter is in compliance with all regulations that govern non-profit organizations.